bchapuis/bchapuis.github.io/_drafts/2019-01-10-fast-spatial-data-Inserts-into-postgis-using-java.md

 ---
-layout: default
+layout: post
-title: "Fast spatial data inserts into Postgis using Java and the COPY command (PgBulkInsert)"
+title: "Fast spatial data inserts into Postgis using Java and PgBulkInsert (COPY command)"
 date: 2019-01-10 09:49:00
----
+author: <a href="/">Bertil Chapuis</a>

-## Fast spatial data inserts into Postgis using Java and the COPY command (PgBulkInsert)
+intro: >
     Looking for a mean to efficiently import [OpenStreetMap](https://www.openstreetmap.org) data into [Postgis](https://postgis.net/) from Java, I recently came across [PgBulkInsert](https://github.com/bytefish/PgBulkInsert), a Java library that leverages the COPY command and comes with a single dependency to the official postgresql driver.
+As the API is well thought and provides good extension points, this post will show how Postgis geometry data types can be supported with only a few lines of code.
-As the API is well thought and provides good extension points, this post will show how Postgis geometry data types can be supported with a few lines of cod.
+---

-PgBulkInsert use the COPY command with the [binary format](https://www.postgresql.org/docs/9.3/sql-copy.html) of Postgres to import data.
+PgBulkInsert uses the COPY command with the [binary format](https://www.postgresql.org/docs/9.3/sql-copy.html) of Postgres to import data.
 Implementing binary formats is often time consuming.
 Luckily, Postgis extensively rely on the Well-Known Binary format ([WKB](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary)) implemented in many spatial libraries.
 Therefore, we can use an open source implementation of the format, such as the [Simple Features WKB](https://github.com/ngageoint/simple-features-wkb-java) maintained by the [National Geospatial-Intelligence Agency (NGA)](https://www.nga.mil/Pages/Default.aspx).